otuzel/react-login-form-validation-assignment/README.md

-A React assignment for login form validation using sessionStorage.
+A React assignment on form validation and sessionStorage authorization.

 Validation rules:

 - Username can\'t be shorter than 3 characters.
 - Username can\'t exceed 16 characters.
 - Password should include one consecutive three letters. (ex. "abc", "def", etc.)
 - Password should not include i, O, I letters.